 What is unconscious gender bias?
 What does it look like?

-Read/watch two of the items below which provide examples of gender bias in the workplace and how it can be challenged:
+Read/watch two of the items below, which provide examples of gender bias and how it can be challenged:

 - Watch this clip from ABC’s The Drum to hear how the Tropfest film competition dramatically increased the number of women finalists in one year

 - Watch this clip, in which a riddle exposes the unconscious gender biases of everyday people, on the street.

 - Read these articles written by colleagues Martin and Nicole, who noticed significant differences in the way their professional peers and clients treated them, when they exchanged email signatures for a week.

 - Read this article about the experience of two women who struggled to get their internet start-up business off-the-ground, until they decided to invent ‘Keith Mann’, a fictional male founder.